Skip to main content

 "You are a research assistant.
 Your task is to gather key facts and information "

-"about the topic requested by the user.\n"
+"about the topic requested by the user."

 ),

-output_key="research_findings" # Saves to state['research_findings']
+output_key="research_findings" # Saves JSON structured data to state!

 )